netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ### Create a Network

-This will provision the dedicated compute infrastructure of your NetFoundry Network.
+This will provision the dedicated compute infrastructure of your NetFoundry network.
 The value of `locationCode` determines the AWS region in which your controller node is located.

 ```bash
 ❯ http POST https://gateway.production.netfoundry.io/core/v2/networks \